“Harambee”, the name used for Trinity’s community outreach programs, is a Swahili word that loosely translates as “all together we make a difference”.

-We work with non-profit organisations to invest in the community and educational development on a local, national and international level.
+The Harambee initiative was established in 2015 to consolidate and grow Trinity’s outreach and community service programs.
+Trinity students, staff and volunteers work with non-profit organisations to invest in the community and educational development on a local, national and international level.
 Harambee’s purpose is to support Trinity’s mission to grow young men empowered to contribute to the global community with courage, humility and integrity.
-Everything we do is uniquely designed to offer boys social, emotional and worldly life experience while serving others.

 Good Grub supports residents in our local community living with mental health conditions.
 Every Tuesday, students visit Good Grub and serve meals to members of its community, while also engaging in conversation.
 Our community also supplies food to support their operations.

 The Africa Homework clubs supports children and families with refugee backgrounds by helping them with their homework.
 Trinity students travel to Collingwood every Friday afternoon, to be mentors and tutors.

 You Matter supports victims of domestic violence by providing furniture and other household items necessary to run a home, assisting victims to build a haven from which families can launch their new life in a stable environment.
 Trinity students, staff and OTGs assist by collecting furniture donations.